How to Become a Penetration Tester in India - Complete Roadmap 2026

 Study OWASP Top 10, web vulnerabilities, Active Directory attacks, and network exploitation.

-This is the stage most people want to jump straight to - and it is why they struggle.
+• This is the stage most people want to jump straight to - and it's why they struggle.
 Knowing the attack comes after knowing the system.
 At this stage you learn the techniques, tools, and methodologies that penetration testers actually use in client engagements.

-The key at this stage is learning the methodology - not just the tools.
-A professional pentester follows a complete testing path from reconnaissance to reporting.
-They do not just run tools and hope something works.
+• The key at this stage is learning the methodology - not just the tools.
+A professional pentester follows the PTES (Penetration Testing Execution Standard) or OWASP testing guide from start to finish.
+They don't just run Metasploit and hope something works.

 Get hands-on in a lab environment